I Knew You Were Trouble: Release and commercial performance

-In Canada, the single peaked at number two on the Canadian Hot 100 and was certified five times platinum by Music Canada (MC).
-"I Knew You Were Trouble" charted in the top ten on record charts of European countries, peaking at number one in the Czech Republic, number three in Denmark, number four in Ireland, number five in Poland, number six in Austria and Russia, number eight in the Commonwealth of Independent States and Switzerland, number nine in Germany, and number ten in Belgian Flanders and Finland.
-The song received platinum certifications in Germany and Switzerland.
-In the U.K., "I Knew You Were Trouble" peaked at number two on the singles chart and was certified double platinum by the British Phonographic Industry (BPI).
-It peaked at number three and was certified multi-platinum in Australia (six times platinum) and New Zealand (double platinum).
+"I Knew You Were Trouble" was a commercial success in the English-speaking countries, peaking at number two in Canada and the UK; number three in Australia and New Zealand; and number four in Ireland.
+It has been certified eleven-times platinum in Australia, five-times platinum in Canada, four-times platinum in New Zealand, and triple platinum in the UK.
+In continental Europe, the single peaked at number one in the Czech Republic, number three in Denmark, number five in Russia, number six in Austria, number eight in the Commonwealth of Independent States and Switzerland, number nine in Germany, and number ten in Belgian Flanders and Finland.
+The song has been certified triple platinum in Poland, double platinum in Austria, and platinum in Denmark, France, Germany, and Switzerland.

 Music video

 Anthony Mandler directed the music video for "I Knew You Were Trouble".
 Shot in Los Angeles over two days, the video stars Reeve Carney as Swift's love interest.
 In the video, Swift wears a pink ombré hairstyle, a ripped tee-shirt, and skinny jeans.
-Marie Claire commented that this "edgy" look coincided with her much publicized relationship with English singer Harry Styles, which signified her outgrowing "good girl" public image.
+Marie Claire wrote that this "edgy" look, which coincided with her much-publicized relationship with English singer Harry Styles, signified that she was outgrowing her "good girl" public image.

 Swift summarized the video's narrative: "I wanted to tell the story of a girl who falls into a world that's too fast for her, and suffers the consequences."
 The video begins with Swift waking up in a desert filled with trash and debris from a concert the night before, intertwined with flashbacks of her and her love interest.
 Swift delivers a monologue reflecting on the past relationship, concluding: "I think that the worst part of it all wasn't losing him.
 It was losing me."
 As the song begins, Swift and the love interest are seen sharing intimate moments together.
 He exhibits behaviors that are unreliable, engaging in bar fights and making out with other girls in a rave.
 The video concludes with Swift alone in the same desert from the beginning.

 Media publications commented on the video's narrative and style.
-Spin's Chris Martins and Vulture's Amanda Dobbins noted similarities—the desert settings, the "bad boy" love interests, the partying scenes—to Lana Del Rey's 2012 video for "Ride", while Rolling Stone compared the downward spiral of Swift's relationship to that portrayed in Rihanna's 2011 video for "We Found Love".
+Spin's Chris Martins and Vulture's Amanda Dobbins noted similarities—the desert settings, the "bad boy" love interests, the partying scenes—to Lana Del Rey's 2012 video for "Ride", while Rolling Stone compared the downward spiral of Swift's relationship to that portrayed in Rihanna and Calvin Harris' 2011 video for "We Found Love".
 Comments by Wendy Geller from Yahoo!, Melinda Newman from Uproxx, and Rachel Brodsky from MTV focused on the video's dark narrative, which depicted a new aspect of Swift's artistry.
 Martins was not enthusiastic, calling the video unoriginal.
 A remix of "I Knew You Were Trouble" containing sounds of a screaming goat went viral, resulting in internet memes and boosting the video's popularity.